 Focal hypopigmentation is most commonly a consequence of

-Hyperpigmentation (see Hyperpigmentation) typically occurs after inflammation due to various causes.
+Hyperpigmentation Hyperpigmentation Hyperpigmentation has multiple causes and may be focal or diffuse.
+Most cases are due to an increase in melanin production and deposition.
+(See also Overview of Pigmentation Disorders.)
+Focal... read more typically occurs after inflammation resulting from various causes.
 This postinflammatory hyperpigmentation is usually focal in distribution.
-Hyperpigmentation may also be caused by a systemic disorder, drug, or cancer; distribution is usually more diffuse.
+Hyperpigmentation may also be caused by a systemic disorder, drug, or cancer; in such cases, distribution is usually more diffuse.